-1. Our father Abraham was circumcised on this day and each year Adonai sees the blood of the covenant of father Abraham and forgives all our sins.
+1. Our father Abraham was circumcised on this day and each year Adonai (the LORD) our God sees the blood sacrifice of the covenant of father Abraham—the once-in-eternity sacrifice of his greater son, the Messiah—and Adonai Avinu (our Father) forgives all our sins.

 2. The prophet Moses descended for the third and final time from Mount Sinai, bearing the second set of Tablets, a gift from the Almighty that symbolizes His exceeding graciousness and forgiveness, His willingness to forgive us for the sin of the Golden Calf.

 Jonah calls the Gentiles to Teshuvah:

 Yom Kippur features the reading of the Book of Jonah, in which the prophet is sent to inspire the Assyrians (the nation responsible for the exile of the ten tribes) to repent before Adonai.

 The Sabbath of Sabbaths:

 וְהָיְתָה לָכֶם לְחֻקַּת עֹולָם בַּחֹדֶשׁ הַשְּׁבִיעִי בֶּֽעָשֹׂור לַחֹדֶשׁ תְּעַנּוּ אֶת־נַפְשֹֽׁתֵיכֶם וְכָל־מְלָאכָה לֹא תַעֲשׂוּ הָֽאֶזְרָח וְהַגֵּר הַגָּר בְּתֹוכְכֶֽם׃

 This shall be a permanent statute for you: in the seventh month, on the tenth day of the month, you shall humble your souls and not do any work, whether the native, or the alien who sojourns among you.